In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Discussion

 We close with some suggestions for future research.
-One reviewer brought up an interesting comment: Methods with folded-concave penalties \citep[e.g.,][]{fan2001variable, Zhang2010MCP} require milder conditions to achieve variable selection consistency than the lasso, i.e., $\Pr[\hat\A_\lambda=\A^\ast]\to1$.
-Inspired by this observation, we wonder whether \citet{fan2001variable, Zhang2010MCP} also require milder conditions to achieve $\Pr[\hat\A_\lambda=\A_\lambda]\to1$.
-If so, then we could replace lasso with \citet{fan2001variable, Zhang2010MCP} in the variable selection step, and improve the robustness of the na\"ive approaches.
+One reviewer brought up an interesting point: methods with folded-concave penalties \citep[e.g.,][]{fan2001variable, Zhang2010MCP} require milder conditions to achieve variable selection consistency, i.e., $\Pr[\hat\A_\lambda=\A^\ast]\to1$, than the lasso.
+Inspired by this observation, we wonder whether the proposal of \citet{fan2001variable} and \citet{Zhang2010MCP} also require milder conditions to achieve $\Pr[\hat\A_\lambda=\A_\lambda]\to1$.
+If so, then we could replace the lasso with a folded-concave penalty in the variable selection step, and improve the robustness of the na\"ive approaches.
 We believe this could be a fruitful area of future research.
-In addition, extending the proposed theory and methods to generalized linear models and M-estimators may also be fruitful areas for future research.
+In addition, extending the proposed theory and methods to generalized linear models and M-estimators may also be promising areas for future research.